dp247/dp247.github.io/_portfolio/spooky-supremacy.md

 - Error messages for unsuccessful client connections.
 - Replicating game assets reliably across the network
 - Fixing network and gameplay issues.

+{% include figure popup=true image_path="/assets/images/portfolio/spooky-supremacy/7.png" alt="Image of the avatar options screen" caption="This screen appears asking the user to set up their profile if no save data is found" %}